Blood vessel disorder: Smoking

 Both active or passive smoking may bring harm to the vascular system.
 For instance, cigarette smoking, cannabinoids and smokeless tobacco use were all found to raise blood pressure and increase the risk of stroke.
 Moreover, cigar and cigarette smoking may also cause arterial stiffness.

 Medication

 Some medications may have the side effect of increasing blood pressure and may even suppress the effect of anti-inflammatory drugs.
 Pain and anti-inflammatory drugs like Indomethacin, nonsteroidal anti-inflammatory drugs and piroxicam would retain water in the systemic circulation, raising the blood pressure.
-Other types of medications like antidepressant, hormone and caffeine would also increase blood pressure.
+Other types of medications like antidepressant, hormone and caffeine would also increase blood pressure.Certain medications and substances, including some antidepressants, hormonal therapies, and caffeine, may contribute to elevated blood pressure in susceptible individuals.

 Diagnosis

-Doctors may look for signs of narrowed, enlarged or hardened arteries by performing a physical examination.
-If blood vessel disorder is present, there will be a weak or even absent pulse under the narrowed area of the artery.
-The blood pressure in the affected limb would be lowered and whooshing sounds can be heard over the affected arteries using a stethoscope.
-After that, the following tests could be adapted to further locate the point of narrowing or enlargement of blood vessels.
+Diagnosis of blood vessel disorders typically begins with a physical examination.
+Findings may include diminished or absent pulses distal to an arterial narrowing, reduced blood pressure in the affected limb, and vascular bruits detected by auscultation.
+Additional diagnostic tests may then be used to identify the location and severity of vascular narrowing, obstruction, or enlargement.